Tips for Reducing Your Wait Time

 The Department of Highway Safety and Motor Vehicles can withhold the registration of a motor vehicle for the following reasons:

 - Failure to comply with directives or pay fines ordered by traffic court.
 This type of suspension is known as a driver license D6 suspension.
 For further information contact the Tax Collector’s office.

 - Registration is paid by a dishonored check.
 This stop is placed on the registration owner regardless of who wrote the check.
 Contact the local Tax Collector’s office for further information.

 - Driver license suspension because of delinquent child support.
-Contact Child Support Service Center for further information.
+For further information, visit a local Child Support Offices or contact the Department of Revenue at 1-800-622-5437.

 - Wrecker Operator Lien is claimed against an individual for recovery, towing and storage of an abandoned vehicle, vessel, or mobile home.
 Contact the wrecker company (if known) or the local license plate agency for further information.